 Two weeks ago today (or two weeks ago last night – still not clear), the Waldo Canyon Fire started.
 It’s now more than 95% contained and has been 100% contained on all Colorado Springs boundaries for several days now.
 It feels like a good time to organize some ideas about the local television coverage of the most destructive fire in Colorado’s history.

-Nothing here is advanced as definitive.
+Nothing here is offered as definitive.
 Instead, it’s a handful of my personal thoughts, ideas, observations, and opinions.
-I feel it’s honest, constructive, and fair.

 The 9 thoughts below are by no means comprehensive.
 Such phenomena as the incredible fire fighting effort, the Community Rises event (driven by the Colorado Springs Independent and aired and streamed live by every local television and radio station, producing nearly $300,000 in donations in just 3 hours), the WildFireTees.com explosion (really cool story involving local marketing and design folks), and the local print media are not addressed here.
 Also, this is more about the intersection of local television and social media than social media alone (for which the Waldo Canyon Fire is a fantastic case study).